A keto diet forces your body to burn fat rather than carbs 🍔💥

 👉 Keto can potentially contribute to weight loss by encouraging your body to break down fat for energy.

-👉 Your brain uses ketone bodies instead of glucose for fuel.
+👉 In keto, your brain uses ketone bodies instead of glucose for fuel.

-Several studies suggest that keto diets can work for weight loss.
+Several studies suggest that keto diets can work for weight loss with the most significant results seen in the first 12 months.

-One study found that a keto diet can help with weight loss and appetite control<1>.
+One study found that a keto diet can help with weight loss and appetite control.

 So while it may seem weird to lose weight by eating a diet with more fat, the state of ketosis is a proven precursor for weight loss in the right contexts.